AZimmerman13/capstone2/README.md

 | mist                         | 701        | mist           |
 | fog                          | 741        | fog            |

 weather_description and weather_id match nearly 1:1, and weather_main contains faily intuitive groupings of weather types.
-I opted to use weather_description and discard the other two.
+I opted to use weather_main and discard the other two to reduce dimensionality.

 The weather data was for the 5 largest cities in Spain: